IreneBioque/caixabank-hackaton/README.md

 Then you can see that:

 - A QR code and several help commands will appear in the terminal.
 You can scan the QR from any mobile device or press w to open the website.
+- If you have Android-Studio or an iPhone emulator on your computer, you can use the **a** command (for android).

 ## Construido con 🛠️ / Built with 🛠️